ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 Note that it stops only the current beat.
 If one beat is performing another one, and the second one stops, the first one then resumes.

+### Flow to the end of the story

+There are four variants of this:

+	-> end the story
+	-> end the story finally
+	-> end the story saying "TEXT"
+	-> end the story finally saying "TEXT"

+These correspond exactly to the Inform phrases which `end the story`.
+All beats are abandoned at this point, of course, so this is even more drastic than `-> stop`.

 ### Flow to another choice